 "The interest rate is just a bonus really, to encourage you to save more.
 But the fact remains that if you put away £100 per month in an easy-access account, that money will still be there whenever you need it.

 "It's important to get into a regular savings habit - regardless of the rates.
 It can help to arrange your budget so that a fixed amount moves into a savings account each month.
-If you find budgeting difficult, it could help to take advantage of a service like the thinkmoney Personal Account - which comes with a personalised budgeting service.
+If you find budgeting difficult, it could help to take advantage of a service like the thinkmoney Managed Current Account - which comes with a personalised budgeting service.
 You could set up your account so that any surplus funds in your budget go straight into savings - so you hardly even notice you're putting money away.

 "Of course, it still helps to look for the best savings deal available.
 If your savings account comes with a bonus interest rate, it's recommended that you move your money once that bonus has ended.
 But as long as you're still saving something every month, you'll be adding to your financial safety net, regardless of interest."